-Thyroid nodules are common, increasingly so with increasing age.
 The reported incidence varies with the method of assessment.
-In middle-aged and elderly patients, palpation reveals nodules in about 5%.
+In middle-aged and older patients, palpation reveals nodules in about 5%.
 Results of ultrasonography and autopsy studies suggest that nodules are present in about 50% of older adults.
 Many nodules are found incidentally on thyroid imaging studies done for other disorders.

 Most nodules are benign.
 Benign causes include

 Pain suggests thyroiditis or hemorrhage into a cyst.
 An asymptomatic nodule may be malignant but is usually benign.
 Symptoms of hyperthyroidism suggest a hyperfunctioning adenoma or thyroiditis, whereas symptoms of hypothyroidism suggest Hashimoto thyroiditis.
 Risk factors for thyroid cancer include

 Initial evaluation of a thyroid nodule consists of testing for